Valley Design System

 Where Do We Need to Be?

-The end-to-end digital customer journey requires so many touchpoints and interactions, which led us to develop a set of design principles to guide the creation of the digital design system, focusing on simplicity, consistency, accessibility, and scalability.
-This decision led us to use Bootstrap as our main framework, which we’d use to extrapolate to off-the-shell platforms.
+The end-to-end digital customer journey requires so many touchpoints and interactions, which warranted me to develop a set of design principles to guide the creation of a digital design system that focused on simplicity, consistency, accessibility, and scalability.
+Partnering with our Lead Engineer, we established Bootstrap as our main framework, which we’d use to extrapolate to off-the-shell platforms.
 But how would we do this?

-I created roadmaps to provide a clear path for design and implementation, define and prioritize key initiatives, and communicate and align stakeholders across the organization.
+I created design roadmaps to provide a clear path for design and implementation and partnered with Product Management leaders to define and prioritize key initiatives.
+I shared the roadmaps with key stakeholders across the organization.
 Creating and implementing a design system of this magnitude—and with a small team, mind you—required multiple phases as Valley’s design maturing and digital transformation introduced new curveballs or opened doors.

 No items found.